Vergilius88/Vergilius88/README.md

 I am a Full Stack JavaScript Developer.

-- 🔭 I'm currently creating a web3 project.
-- 🌱 I’m currently learning Canvas3d & GOlang.
-- 🤔 I'm looking for interesting projects.
+- 🔭 I'm looking for interesting projects.

 ### :hammer_and_wrench: Languages and Tools :